araobp/odl-app/doc/CHAPTER1.md

 - Do you want to use NETCONF/XML to configure your applications (dependency injection) running on MD-SAL?
 Do you need three-phase commit transaction for application configuration?
 Most of cases, config files under "/etc" in a simpler format (e.g., YAML) suffice, and you don't write XML-payload for NETCONF to configure your applications.
 - If the data structure that you are going to store onto a distributed database is relatively simple (tree structure with two or three levels) and you still prefer data-driven architecture, you have other choices such as ZooKeeper/Cassandra or Hazelcast.

-Maybe, OpenDaylight is suitable for a large project including controllers, workflows, databases and other business logics, targetting very specific use cases such as traffic engineering in a multi-vendor "blackbox" environment.
+Maybe, OpenDaylight is suitable for a large project including controllers, workflows, databases and other business logics, targetting very specific use cases such as traffic engineering or service provisioning automation for a very large-scale network in a multi-vendor "blackbox" environment...
+And your software development team members shoud be highly skilled.

 If you are only interested in south bound APIs such as OVSDB, BGP etc, you can also find a lot of them in Golang community.
 OpenConfig community also provides a tool such as goyang for YANG lovers.